-- Standard for Cream and Malai (this is extremely detailed)
+- A standard for Cream and Malai (this is extremely detailed)

-- Standard for Milk Fat Products including anhydrous milk fat, anhydrous butter oil, butter oil and ghee and must be free from added flavour, colour and preservatives.
-Additionally for ghee there is a requirement for Butyro- refractometer reading and Reichert Meissl value of ghee produced in the different States or Union territories.
+- A standard for Milk Fat Products including anhydrous milk fat, anhydrous butter oil, butter oil and ghee and must be free from the added flavor, color, and preservatives.
+Additionally, for ghee, there is a requirement for Butyro- refractometer reading and Reichert Meissl value of ghee produced in the different States or Union territories.

 - Standard for Butter

-- Standard for Milk Powders and Cream Powder
+- A standard for Milk Powders and Cream Powder

-- Standard for Fermented Milk Products like dahi, yoghurt, Acidophilus Milk, chakka and shrikhand.
+- A standard for Fermented Milk Products like dahi, yogurt, Acidophilus Milk, chakka and shrikhand.
 Permitted ingredients are different for the different products.

 - Standard for Ice Cream, Kulfi, Chocolate Ice Cream, Softy Ice-Cream, Milk Ice, Milk Lolly and Dried Ice Cream Mix

-- Standard for Frozen Desserts or Confections with Added Vegetable Oil/ Fat or Vegetable Protein or both
+- A standard for Frozen Desserts or Confections with Added Vegetable Oil/ Fat or Vegetable Protein or both

 - Standards for Edible Lactose